 Airmen receiving a less-than-honorable discharge, even if previously eligible and/or approved for TEB, will lose the transferred benefit and become ineligible for future use of the Post-9/11 GI Bill.

 The Department of Defense decides whether you can transfer benefits to your family.
 On July 12, 2018, DOD published a news release about its updated policy on the transfer of Post-9/11 GI Bill educational benefits to eligible family members.

-Effective immediately, all Airmen must be eligible to complete the required four-year service commitment from the date of their election to transfer benefits.
-If you’re unable to commit to another four years for any reason, you will be unable to request a transfer of benefits.
+The policy change said that effective immediately, all Airmen must be eligible to complete the required four-year service commitment from the date of their election to transfer benefits.
+If you were unable to commit to another four years for any reason, you would be unable to request a transfer of benefits.

 However, Airmen who are separated due to a “force shaping” event, but not retired, retain their eligibility to transfer benefits.

-Effective July 12, 2019, one year from the date of this change, eligibility to transfer those benefits will be limited to service members with less than 16 years of total active-duty or selected reserve service.
+Also effective July 12, 2019, eligibility to transfer those benefits will be limited to service members with less than 16 years of total active-duty or selected reserve service.
 The update also included additional changes requiring Airmen on limited duty, involved in a Medical or Physical Evaluation Board or Disability Evaluation System process to wait until the process is complete before assessing transfer of benefits eligibility.

 These changes are consistent with DOD’s focus on retention as the armed forces grow and preserve the distinction of transferability as a retention incentive rather than an entitlement.

 The provision that requires a service member to have at least six years of service to apply to transfer benefits remains unchanged in the policy.